SpineEventEngine/documentation/README.md

 3. Install [Hugo Extended][hugo-quick-start] at least version `v0.145` or higher.
 4. Get access to the [`site-commons`][site-commons] repository from the admins to be able to download the theme.
-5. Make sure SSH is configured correctly and the passphrase is stored in the keychain.
+5. Make sure [SSH][site-commons-ssh] is configured correctly and the passphrase is stored in the keychain.
-   See the corresponding guide.
-TBD.

 ## Running the documentation locally